jagadeeshgithub1/SophieNew/README AutomationCheckList.txt

 1.Clear the IH
 2.Ensure the engine status set to be 'Paused'(require to validate the csv) 3.Ensure no other versions are checked out
+4.Ensure the 'OutPutType' in the Full engine Configuration is 'Campaign' for Email and Sms